Characterizing Beam Profiles in Accelerator Neutrino Experiments through Off-Axis Neutrino Interactions: Neutrino direction as a beam characterization observable

+Although detector limitations are not explicitly accounted for in this analysis, the detector typically reconstructs particle directions with high precision.
+In this case, the transverse momentum is primarily determined by the reconstructed muon momentum, which generally exhibits excellent performance.
+Nuclear effects tend to dominate over detector resolution, ensuring that the main conclusions in this paper regarding the smearing behavior remain robust.

-This is essentially a frame-induced asymmetry, fundamentally arising from the choice of reference frame.
-Initially, the distribution of the reconstructed azimuthal angle is uniform when aligned with the neutrino direction, due to smearing effects from neutrino-nucleus interactions and detector limitations.
-However, this angle uniformity becomes distorted when the direction used as the Z axis reference changes by displacing the reference point, see Fig.\ref{fig:theta_phi}.
-Several key observations can be obtained: \begin{itemize} \item \textbf{Shift in peak position:} The peak position of $\varphi$ shifts from positive to negative values as the reference point moves from the target to the end of the decay volume. \item \textbf{Peak width:} The width of the peak decreases, improving the sensitivity as the neutrino energy increases. \item \textbf{Resolution improvement:} The resolution of $\varphi$ improves as the reference point gets closer to the detector (last row).
+Attention to the Fig.~\ref{fig:reconphi} highlights several significant observations: \begin{itemize} \item \textbf{Shift in peak position:} The peak position of $\varphi$ shifts from positive to negative values as the reference point moves from the target to the end of the decay volume. \item \textbf{Peak width:} The width of the peak decreases, improving the sensitivity as the neutrino energy increases. \item \textbf{Resolution improvement:} The resolution of $\varphi$ improves as the reference point gets closer to the detector (last row).
 In this case, the polar angle $\theta$ is larger, and the resolution in $\varphi$ also improves.
 Conversely, as the distance increases (first row), the resolution worsens. \item \textbf{Behavior of background:} The background, shown as the red histogram in Fig. \ref{fig:reconphi}, does not show a dependence on the reference point except for high-energy neutrinos when the reference point is close to the end of the decay volume.
 This is a consequence of the previous two points. \end{itemize}

 These results indicate that the reconstructed $\varphi$ as a function of the location of the reference points can be used to estimate the distribution of neutrino production points along the decay volume and to evaluate the alignment between the neutrino beam and the detector.